maniaplanet/documentation/dedicated-server/xml-rpc-scripts.md

 * Note : This callback is sent when a player restarts.

 ##### LibXmlRpc_OnRespawn
-* Data : An array with the login of the respawning player
+* Data : An array with the login of the player respawning, the id of the waypoint block, the waypoint number in the race, the waypoint number in the lap and the number of respawns since the beginning of the race.
-* Example : ["Login"]
+* Example : ["Login", "#123456", "1", "0", "5"]
-* Note : This callback is sent when a player respawns.
+* Note : This callback is sent when a player respawns at a waypoint (checkpoint, multilap, ...).

 ##### LibXmlRpc_OnStunt
 * Data : An array with the player login, the stunt points, the combo, the total stunts score, the factor, the stunt name, the angle, if the stunt is straight, if the stunt is reversed, if the stunt is a master jump